 Adderall: What Every Parent Should Know

 As a parent, particularly of a teenager, you worry about addiction because it affects such an alarming segment of the youth in the United States.
-Adderall has become an increasingly consumed drug among teenagers and young adults.
+Adderall has become an increasingly consumed drug among teenagers.
 For this reason, it is imperative for you to know how Adderall works, how to spot signs of addiction, and what to do if you determine your child is using this drug.
 This article will detail these points.

 How Does Adderall Work?